Sunday, August 24:

 It is the goal of Bend Park & Recreation District to provide trail access for all.
 However, not all existing trail segments have been evaluated nor are all trails intended to be fully accessible routes.
 The trails on this map may present obstacles, running slopes, cross slopes, narrow tread widths and unstable surfaces, making them inaccessible for some users.
 Trails at Farewell Bend, Riverbend, Pioneer and Pine Nursery Parks offer the best access for visitors with mobility aids.
 Updated information about the condition and accessibility of trails is available by calling(541) 389-7275.
 It is the trail user’s responsibility to determine if trail difficulty is appropriate for his or her skill level.

 Unless otherwise indicated, dogs must be leashed on trails and in parks.
-Bend has eight areas for people to recreate with their dogs off-leash.
+Bend has nine areas for people to recreate with their dogs off-leash.
 The North Reach of the Deschutes River Trail (DRT), through the Riley Ranch Nature Reserve, does not permit dogs in the park or on the trails.

 Volunteers help keep Bend’s parks, trails and off leash areas beautiful and safe places for everyone to enjoy!